 Note that Iceland’s highway system is not nearly as developed as that of the US or Australia.
 Very few roads are wider than two lanes so be careful if overtaking.
-Also, most cars in Iceland are manual cars.
+Also, most cars in Iceland are manual.
 They’re better suited to the unpredictable and sometimes extreme weather that occurs here.
-However, if you have never used a manual car before, you can hire an automatic.
-They’re slightly more expensive, but the bigger price difference is between two-wheel drive or four-wheel drive cars.
+However, if you have never used manual gears before, you can also hire an automatic car.
+They’re slightly more expensive, but the bigger price difference is between renting a four-wheel drive car vs a 2WD.

 Some of you may be very familiar with extreme weather, but if you aren’t, know that Iceland has all manner of it.
 Sandstorms, snowstorms and strong wind are common in autumn, winter, and spring.
 Always have warm, waterproof clothing with you just in case.
 Check the weather forecast before leaving and pay attention to weather warnings and road closures.
 Just the other day, on a trip to the north of Iceland, a section of Route 1 was closed just after I had passed it.